Today's score

 Local tick habitat

-Cranbury Township is 58% natural land cover (39% forest, plus open and brushy areas) across its 13.28 sq mi, home to about 3,960 people.
+Cranbury Township is 58% natural land cover (38% forest, plus open and brushy areas) across its 13.28 sq mi, home to about 3,960 people.
 That makes it the 19th-most wooded of the 25 towns in Middlesex County.
-Deer ticks live in wooded areas, along trail edges, and in tall grass — the more of that a town has, the more places ticks can quest.
+Deer ticks live in wooded areas, along trail edges, and in tall grass: the more of that a town has, the more places ticks can quest.

-Middlesex County reports about 45 Lyme cases per 100,000 people a year, the 190th-highest of 210 Northeast counties.
+Middlesex County reports about 45 Lyme cases per 100,000 people a year, in the top 14% of U.S. counties for reported Lyme disease.
 That county-level disease pressure, combined with Cranbury Township's local habitat, sets how high its daily score can climb when the weather and season allow.

 Is it tick season in Cranbury Township right now?